osmzoso/osm2sqlite/misc/README.md

-The folder **/misc** contains first experiments with the created database.
+The directory **/misc** contains first experiments with the created database.

-The bash script `0_make_database.sh` invokes some of the scripts.
+The bash script `0_make_database.sh` invokes the scripts to show the function.

 # 1. Routing

-First, routable data must be created from the OSM data.
+First, routable data must be created from the OSM data in the database.

 The script `create_table_graph.py` creates a table 'graph' in the database.
-This table contains the complete graph data.
+This table contains the complete graph of all streets and roads.

 ### Table 'graph'